144a/best-chess-team/README.md

 # best-chess-team
 Chess application with GUI made for SE-350.

-As of now, the AI component has not been completed so please just run the chessTester class in the Engine package from the main branch.
+As of now, the AI component has not been completed so please just run the chessTester class in the Engine package from the Chess folder in the main branch.